Jonatan Christie

 Leonardus Jonatan Christie (born 15 September 1997) is an Indonesian badminton player specializing in the singles discipline affiliated with the Tangkas Specs club.
-He won the men's singles title at the 2017 Southeast Asian Games and at the 2018 Asian Games.
+He won the 2024 edition of the All England Open.
+He won the men's singles title at the 2017 SEA Games and at the 2018 Asian Games.
 Christie was part of Indonesia's winning team at the 2020 Thomas Cup.

 Career

 Christie was called up to join the Indonesian national team in 2012, after he reached the semi-finals of the 2012 National Championships in Solo, Central Java.

 In July 2013, Christie won his first international senior title at 15 years old at the Indonesia International Challenge, after beating the experienced Alamsyah Yunus who is 11 years older than him in the final by 21–17, 21–10.

 Christie started the 2014 season as the world number 1 in BWF boys' singles ranking.
 Although still competing in the junior tournament, Christie again has reached the finals of the senior event in the 2014 Indonesia International Challenge, but he has not managed to defend his title after being defeated by the Korean veteran Lee Hyun-il by 5 sets, 10–11, 11–9, 11–5, 8–11, 3–11.
 In October, he won the Swiss International.